 Railway Tender Conference 2017

-Bane NOR, Norway’s state-owned company responsible for the national railway infrastructure, is pleased to invite you to Oslo for a presentation of the upcoming construction projects in the InterCity area.
+On 10 May 2017, Bane NOR, Norway’s state-owned company responsible for the national railway infrastructure, presented upcoming construction projects.

 Bane NOR and the Railway Reform

 Bane NOR was incorporated on 01/01/2017 and has a clear responsibility for the national railway infrastructure.

 Norway's Prime Minister Erna Solberg has baptised the Follo Line Project’s first two tunnel boring machines Queen Eufemia and Queen Ellisiv.
 Meanwhile, The Norwegian Minister of Transport and Communication Ketil Solvik-Olsen has initiated the start of the first giant machine.

 The beginning of a new era

 Thanks to more money for maintenance, Jernbaneverket now has the opportunity to think along new lines when planning.
 Entire sections can now be renewed for faster and greater benefits.
 2015 was the first big year of maintenance in modern times.

 Green light for the Ringerike Line and the E16

 The Government has asked Jernbaneverket and the Norwegian Public Roads Administration to start planning the Ringerike Line and the E16 as a joint project.
 The project organisation was put in place last winter, And the objective is to start constructing both the railway and the road in 2019.

 A new era for tunnel building in Norway